Skip to content

 Output

 SnpSift's concordance output is written to STDOUT and two files.
-For instance the command java -jar SnpSift.jar concordance -v genotype.vcf sequencing.vcf will write:
+For instance the command java -jar SnpSift.jar concordance genotype.vcf sequencing.vcf will write:

 • Concordance by variant: Written to STDOUT

-• Concordance by sample: Written to concordance_genotyping_sequencing.by_sample.txt
+• Concordance by sample: Written to concordance_genotype_sequencing.by_sample.txt

-• Summary: Written to concordance_genotyping_sequencing.summary.txt
+• Summary: Written to concordance_genotype_sequencing.summary.txt

 Concordance by variant